wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ```

 > [!NOTE]
-> The sample looks at to/required recipients, it also works for optional attendees, cc and bcc recipients.
+> The sample looks at required recipients and recipients in the To field, however, it also works for optional attendees and recipients in the Cc and Bcc fields.

-### Get/set appointment recurrence
+### Get or set appointment recurrence

 This sample demonstrates how to set an appointment recurrence setting, which is a more complex object using the `SeriesTime` object.